jintonic/geant4/README.md

 Their difference is similar to that between [markdown][md] and [HTML][].
 The detector definition in [plain text][tg] is the easiest to learn.

 However, writing in a text file is not the most intuitive way to construct and debug 3D geometries.
 A graphic user interface (UI) is better suited for this task.
 [Shine][] is such a UI on the web.
-One can use the mouse to select, place, rotate basic shapes on a canvas, and export the constructed detector model to a [plain text file][tg] called `detector.tg`, which can be read by a Geant4 application.
+One can use the mouse to select, place, rotate basic shapes on a canvas, and export the constructed detector model to a [plain text file][tg] called `detector.tg`, which can be read by a Geant4 application that is configured to accept [detector definition in plain text format][tg].

 ![Shine: a Web UI for Geant4](https://lh3.googleusercontent.com/d/1IYnxORUysfgw7ymhGuH_jlVCUpe2lsd-)